renovatebot/renovate/docs/usage/config-presets.md

 ## How to Use Preset Configs

 By default, Renovate App's onboarding PR suggests the `["config:base]"` preset.
-If you're self hosting you must add `"onboardingConfig": { "extends": ["config:base"] }` to your bot's config.
+If you're self hosting, and want to use the `config:base` preset, then you must add `"onboardingConfig": { "extends": ["config:base"] }` to your bot's config.

 Read the [Full Config Presets](https://docs.renovatebot.com/presets-config/) page to learn more about our `config:` presets.